 Back to top

-It is usually expected that an aircraft encountering the wake vortices from an aircraft of similar size would not be unduly upset; however, this may not be so, particularly if the vortex is of higher energy generated by a STOL aeroplane.
-Such encounters with relatively small vortices can be dangerous if there is insufficient height to recover from any consequent uncommanded roll and yaw; and, of course, the upset will increase in severity as the relative mass of the vortex-generating aircraft increases.
+It is often thought that an aircraft encountering the wake vortices from an aircraft of similar size would not be unduly upset; however, this is not so and particularly if the vortex is of higher energy such as that generated by a high lift coefficient STOL aeroplane.
+Such encounters with relatively small vortices can be very dangerous if there is insufficient height to recover from any consequent uncommanded roll and yaw; and, of course, the upset will increase in severity as the relative mass of the vortex-generating aircraft increases.
 The most likely points of wake encounter are when turning base to final behind an aircraft landing from a straight-in approach and before touchdown or after lift-off if too close to any aeroplane.

 Gravity waves, with consequent turbulence near thunderstorm tops [TNTT], also propagate from the intrusion of strong convective clouds into a stable upper layer.
 Upper-level turbulent patches vary in length from one to thirty nautical miles and are usually less than 2000 feet deep.
 Aircraft loads of minus 1g to plus 3g may occur.